-The CJIS Security Policy is available on our website and the FBI CJIS website.
+The latest CJIS Security Policy is available on our website as listed here and is also available via the FBI CJIS website.

 Contracting personnel will need to complete the CJIS Security Addendum, pass and clear a finger print based background check and be made aware of these regulating codes.